 It is important to outline in your competition terms and conditions who entry is open to.
 This is to avoid issues of people entering who you didn’t intend to enter and to make it clear to potential entrants whether or not they are entitled to enter.
-If you don’t make this clear you could find yourself awarding a prize to a person to an unintended recipient; or you may receive queries from the public with questions on eligibility which could have been avoided.
+If you don’t make competition eligibility clear you could find yourself awarding a prize to a person to an unintended recipient; or you may receive queries from the public with questions on competition eligibility which could have been avoided.

 If you are conducting a game of chance promotion, the place of residence of an entrant may also impact where you will need to obtain permits.
-E.g. if you are opening entry to QLD residents only, no permit will be required.
+E.g. if you are opening entry to QLD residents only, no promotion permit will be required.
 If you open to NSW residents, a NSW permit is required.

 It is important to outline the winner’s place of residence, as if the winner is located in an area unintended or overseas, you may need to organise delivery of the prize to that location which could be expensive.
 If a travel prize, this could also be a financial concern in terms of providing flights from their place of residence to the prize destination.

 Most Common: Australian residents

 For any trade promotion, age restrictions are always a consideration.

 Social Media Competition Entry Requirement: Most social media platforms e.g. Facebook, Instagram and Twitter, require a competition entrant to be aged 13 years or over to have an account.
 Therefore, you need to ensure you include this age limit in the competition eligibility requirements.

 Valid Driver’s Licence required: If there is an element of driving required as part of the prize (e.g. hot laps) or entry (e.g. complete test drive), you will need to specify if the entrant must have a valid unrestricted driver’s licence.